ibm-cloud-docs/account/ts_accounts.md

 You receive an error message when you try to create a new {{site.data.keyword.Bluemix_notm}} location.
 {: tsSymptoms}

-This is likely because you're using a Lite account, which supports development in one public location only.
+This error typically occurs because you're using a Lite account, which supports development in one public location only.
 For more information about Lite account features, see [Lite account](/docs/account?topic=account-accounts#liteaccount).
 {: tsCauses}

 To access more locations, upgrade to a billable account.
 Go to **Manage > Account**, and select **Account settings**.
 In the Account upgrade section, select your upgrade option.